Unique Solutions with High Purity Tungsten Welding

 What is TIG or GTAW Welding?

-Due to its intricate nature, TIG welding is one of the most-challenging to master, but its results are worth the effort, said Brian Thessen, who has been performing TIG welding with Axenics for more than three years.
+Due to its intricate nature, TIG welding is one of the most-challenging to master, but its results are worth the effort, said Brian Thessen, who has been performing tungsten welding with Axenics for more than three years.
 TIG welding produces the highest-purity and highest-quality metal welds.
-Axenics uses argon as its shielding gas when performing TIG welding.
+Axenics uses argon as its shielding gas when performing tungsten welding.
 An inert shielding gas such as argon is used to protect the electrode from getting contaminated.

 TIG welding adheres metals with heat provided by an arc created from a tungsten electrode.
 The arc develops heat to melt a base metal.
 When an arc and weld pool are created, heat is applied to a joint with the arc actively melting the areas of metals that will be fused.
 If used, filler wire is usually added to the leading edge of the weld pool to fill the joint.
 The quality of the tungsten electrode greatly affects the stability of the arc.